-I currently tutor students between second grade and college level.
-Previously, as a Paraprofessional high school Math Teacher in Westchester County, New York, my students achieved mathematical academic success with the NYS Regents Exams and the Common Core examinations each year.
+I currently tutor students between elementary and college level.
+As an experienced high school Math Teacher from Westchester County, NY, my students achieved mathematical success with the NYS Regents Exams and the Common Core examinations each year.

-Today, I enjoy coaching and helping people and I love mathematics.
-Due to the academic success I have had with students, parents, school administrators, friends, and family have encouraged me to continue tutoring and helping those that can benefit from my methods and styles of teaching.
+Today, I enjoy coaching, helping people and have a deep love for mathematical theory.
+Due to the academic success I have had with students, parents, school administrators, friends, and family, I'm delighted to continue tutoring and helping those that can benefit from my methods and styles of coaching.

-My belief is proper education for all is the only way our world will become a better place for all.
+My belief is proper, unbiased education, for all, is the only way our world will become a better place for all!

 Undergraduate Degree: University of Phoenix-Online Campus - Bachelors, Business management